Table of Contents:

 Are there any ramifications to my F-1 record if I choose to withdraw my registration during the current semester?

-This can be done when you bring the Student Withdrawal Card to ISSS for a signature; but we recommend meeting an advisor before you make the decision to withdraw your registration.
-As soon as you submit your withdrawal request to the Office of the Registrar, you must be prepared to depart the U.S. Provided that you notified ISSS of your intent to withdraw, you will have up to 15 days to depart the U.S. If you did not notify ISSS and withdrew from your classes without ISSS approval then you have no grace period and must immediately depart the U.S.
+You must receive approval from ISSS before withdrawing.
+ISSS approval is given electronically in MyUI.
+Provided that you first received approval from ISSS, you will have up to 15 days to depart the U.S. If you did not notify ISSS and withdrew from your classes without ISSS approval then you have no grace period and must immediately depart the U.S.

 I did complete the semester, but now I’ve decided I want to take some time off.
 When do I need to depart the U.S.?

-If you are still here in Iowa City, please come in to our office to discuss your plans before departure.
+If you are still here in Iowa City, please come in to ISSS office during walk in hours to discuss your plans before departure.
 The issue of departure is a gray regulatory area; ISSS recommends that you depart the U.S. no later than the start of classes for the next semester.
-You must notify ISSS of your exact departure date.
+You must notify ISSS of your exact departure date in the withdrawal request online form.
 If you have already left the U.S. prior to discussing your situation, please e-mail us as soon as possible at email@example.com.
-If you fail to notify our office of your plans in a timely manner, your record will auto-terminate for failure to enroll.
+If you fail to notify our office of your plans in a timely manner, your record will be auto-terminated by SEVP for "Failure to enroll."

-Are there any ramifications to my F-1 record if I decide to take some time off?
+Will my F-1 record be affected if I decide to take some time off after this semester?

 Yes.
 You may not remain in the U.S. in F-1 status if you do not intend to register during the next academic term.
 (Exception: Continuing F-1 students are not required to enroll during the summer registration period).
 If you decide to take some time off, please discuss your plans with the ISSS.
 Depending on how long you intend to be gone, different actions will need to be taken with your SEVIS record.
 If ISSS is not notified, advisors will not be able to take the appropriate actions with your SEVIS record.